Epping (Vic.) - West

 What are some of the major infrastructure and planning changes likely to influence the Epping - West SA2?

-Key infrastructure and planning changes likely to influence the Epping - West SA2 include: New Epping (Construction); O'Herns Logistics Park (Construction); Epping Road Upgrade (Construction); Cooper Street Employment Precinct (Construction); and Linfield Place Shopping Centre (Construction).
+Key infrastructure and planning changes likely to influence the Epping - West SA2 include: New Epping (Construction); O'Herns Logistics Park (Construction); Epping Road Upgrade (Construction); Linfield Place Shopping Centre (Construction); and Melbourne Food Innovation and Export Hub (MFIX) (Proposed).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the Epping - West SA2?

-Infrastructure development impacting the Epping - West SA2 spans multiple sectors including Residential Development, Communities, Precincts & Urban Renewal, and Transport & Logistics, among others.
+Infrastructure development impacting the Epping - West SA2 spans multiple sectors including Communities, Precincts & Urban Renewal, Health & Medical, and Residential Development, among others.

 What is the scale of infrastructure investment impacting the Epping - West SA2?